ideonate/python-lambda-gateway/README.md

     }
 ```

-And a template.yaml for AWS SAM - this will not be fully verified:
+And a template.yaml for AWS SAM:

 ```yaml
 Resources:
   TestApiFunction: